vacu9708/Study-records/Development methodology/Object Oriented Programming/readme.md

 ## 3. Liskov Substitution Principle
 Child classes must be substitutable for their parent classes.<br>
-LSP ensures that subclasses can be used interchangeably with their superclass without causing errors.
-This allows for flexibility in software design.<br>
+LSP enables the use of subtype polymorphism, which allows objects of a subclass to be treated as objects of their superclass This enables modularity and extensibility by allowing new subclasses to be added without affecting the existing code that relies on the superclass.<br>
+LSP allows high-level modules to depend on the abstractions provided by the superclass.<br>
 #### Primary advantage:
 Loose coupling(abstract common interface)
 ### Example